ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-ie.md

 The max amount of GPUs you can select for your **job** is region dependent.
 For more information see the [capabilities](../capabilities).

-Once the number of GPUs is set you can see a preview of the minute billing rate for this amount of resources.
+Once the number of GPUs is set you can see a preview of the billing rate for this amount of resources.
 Click `Next`{.action}.

 ![image](images/12_submit_resources.png){.thumbnail}